 Women with pre-existing autoimmune diseases may be advised to conceive during a period of remission.
 Patients who have been diagnosed with APLS may be prescribed a regimen of aspirin and heparin or Lovenox to prevent clotting.
 All require careful monitoring.
 If treatment does not result in pregnancy, some couples may move to intrauterine insemination -IUI- or in vitro fertilization -IVF.

-At Fertility Institute of Texas, Dr. Susan Hudson specializes in fertility treatments for couples who may have autoimmune issues.
+At Texas Fertility Center of New Braunfels, Dr. Susan Hudson specializes in fertility treatments for couples who may have autoimmune issues.
 Dr. Hudson sees and treats many infertility patients from San Antonio, New Braunfels and throughout South Central Texas.
-Take the first step—call Fertility Institute of Texas today.
+Take the first step—call Texas Fertility Center of New Braunfels today.

 New Braunfels 830.608.8004